konobi/kwalitee/docs/checkers/Tests.md

 This checker is used to assess various practices around testing for packages.

+## package_json_has_directories_test **[10.0]**

+Package.json should have the "directories.test" key, which should point to the directory containing the test scripts and data for the package.

 ## test_folder_exists **[10.0]**

-Within the package there should be a folder "test" that contains test scripts and data for the package.
-The decision of the name is based on what is currently most common on the NPM registry.
-Use of a folder is preferred for simple separation of concerns.
+The folder specified by package.json's "directories.test" should exist.
+If it doesn't, the directory "test" is used as a default.

 ## test_script_is_not_default **[10.0]**